ndl-ntu/ndl-ntu.github.io/index.md

   * 1 June 2014 –31 August 2017
   * Co-Principal Investigator

-* Animation as an effective means for the teaching of abstract concepts and facilitation of post-classroom exploration 	EEE NTU
+* Animation as an effective means for the teaching of abstract concepts and facilitation of post-classroom exploration
+  * School of EEE NTU
   * 1 January 2016 –30 June 2017
   * Principal Investigator